i-giron/inst377_jedim/README.md

-# Title of your project
+# Title of your project: Farmer Market